Celebrating a Vision delivers random acts of kindness to cancer survivors - Inland Empire Community News

 “It’s about celebrating a second chance at life,” Adams said.
 “Cancer is devastating to endure, so I have made it my mission to honor and celebrate survivors.”

-Stitt was diagnosed with breast cancer in December of 2010 and underwent chemotherapy and radiation within the next month.
+Stitt was diagnosed with breast cancer in December of 2010 and underwent chemotherapy and radiation within the next few months.

 “It’s hard to explain how it is to go through it (cancer experience),” Stitt said of her ordeal.
 “I tried to stay positive and tried to keep myself up and about as much as possible; I didn’t let it take me down.”